sadigaxund/SuperMarioGame/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by the game of Super Mario Bros. developed by Nintendo.
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to Emil Abbasov for Instructing me while developing this project.

 ## Contact